RI-SE/ATOS/docs/Installation/installation.md

 # Instructions
 There are two ways of starting ATOS: using the docker image or building from source.
-The docker image is the easiest way to get started, but if you intend to make changes to ATOS, we recommend building from source.
+The docker image is the easiest way to get started, but if you intend to make changes to ATOS, we recommend building from source with the setup_atos.sh script.

 ## <a name="docker"></a> Using the docker image
 To run ATOS using docker compose, first [install docker](https://docs.docker.com/engine/install/) on your computer.
 Download the [ATOS repo](https://github.com/RI-SE/ATOS).
 Then, run the following command from the root repo directory: